-If your business holds funds in foreign currency bank accounts, you'll be familiar that sometimes foreign exchange rates move in your favor; sometimes they go against you.
+If your business holds funds in foreign currency bank accounts, you're aware that foreign exchange rates sometimes move in your favour, and sometimes they go against you.

-Wave allows you to create bank accounts in foreign currencies, and records deposits and withdrawals from these accounts adjusted to your business' ‘Home’ currency.
+Wave allows you to create bank accounts in foreign currencies, and records deposits and withdrawals from these accounts adjusted to your business's "home" currency.
 From time to time you will need to adjust the balances in these accounts to take account of currency exchange movements.
 This article shows you how.

 To aid understanding, this article will walk through some examples.
 We'll base the examples on the following scenario: